Douglas County, Georgia

 Douglas County is a county located in the north central portion of the U.S. state of Georgia.
-As of the 2020 U.S. Census, the population was 144,237, having more than doubled since 1990.
+As of the 2020 U.S. census, the population was 144,237, having more than doubled since 1990.
 The county seat is Douglasville.
-Douglas County is included in the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.
+The city of Villa Rica, and a small portion of Austell are both also located in Douglas County.
+Douglas County is included in Metro Atlanta.
 It has attracted new residents as jobs have increased in the Atlanta area.

 History

 Name

 The county was created during Reconstruction after the American Civil War.
-The Georgia General Assembly named it after Stephen A. Douglas, an Illinois senator and the Democratic opponent of Abraham Lincoln in the presidential election of 1860.
+The Georgia General Assembly named it after former Illinois senator Stephen A. Douglas, an Illinois senator and the Democratic opponent of Abraham Lincoln in the presidential election of 1860.
 The existing historical marker says: